 We test for impairment at the reporting unit level as defined in SFAS No. 142, "Goodwill and Other Intangible Assets."
-This test is a twostep process.
+This test is a two-step process.
 The first step of the goodwill impairment test, used to identify potential impairment, compares the fair value of the reporting unit with its carrying amount, including goodwill.
 If the fair value, which is based on future cash flows, exceeds the carrying amount, goodwill is not considered impaired.
-If the carrying amount exceeds the fair value of the reporting unit's goodwill with the carrying amount of the impairment loss, if any.
+If the carrying amount exceeds the fair value, the second step must be performed to measure the amount of the impairment loss, if any.
 The second step compares the implied fair value of the reporting unit's goodwill with the carrying amount of that goodwill.
 In the fourth quarter of each year, we evaluate goodwill on a separate reporting unit basis to assess recoverability, and impairments, if any, are recognized in earnings.
 An impairment loss would be recognized in an amount equal to the excess of the carrying amount of the goodwill over the implied fair value of the goodwill.
 SFAS No. 142 also requires that intangible assets with determinable useful lives be amortized over their respective estimated useful lives and reviewed annually for impairment in accordance with SFAS No. 144.